Ilysen/YABSSM/README.md

 Rise from your grave!
 Note: 1.1 onwards is licensed under GNU General Public License v3.
 Version 1.0 remains licensed under the MIT License.
 * Updated to work with game version 1.4.4.
 * Added an alternate progression mode, toggled in the config, that causes spawn items to unlock for bosses that are next in progression instead of only once they've been defeated.
 This should allow for buying items for bosses that you have yet to beat, but are up next in the list.
+* Added the Clothier Imitation Plushie to the shop, used to summon Skeletron even if no Clothier is present.

 ### Feb.
 4, 2020